 - 12. A patient wants to know the risk factors for Down syndrome.
 What is the nurse's best response?

 - a.
-Fetal exposure to mutagens in the uterus
+Fetal exposure to mutagens in the uterus.

 - b.
-Increased paternal age
+Increased paternal age.

 - c.
-Family history of Down syndrome
+Family history of Down syndrome.

 - d.
-Pregnancy in women over age 35
+Pregnancy in women over age 35.

 The primary risk for Down syndrome is pregnancy in women over 35.

-Down syndrome is a trisomy and not due to fetal exposure.
+Down syndrome is a trisomy and not due to fetal exposure or paternal age.

-Paternal age is not a risk factor in Down syndrome.

 Down syndrome is a chromosomal abnormality and is not related to family history.